alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/data-driven-test-of-a-stored-procedure-in-database-edition.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-Absolutely simple, and I've already generated a DataGenerationPlan and already verified that searching with â€˜da' will return only one column, with â€˜e' it will return 18 columns etc etc. To save Time I simply right click and *Deploy* the test database only when the test data changes, clearly this database is readonly, because tests use it only to data drive the test.
+Absolutely simple, and I've already generated a DataGenerationPlan and already verified that searching with ‘da' will return only one column, with ‘e' it will return 18 columns etc etc. To save Time I simply right click and *Deploy* the test database only when the test data changes, clearly this database is readonly, because tests use it only to data drive the test.
 Then I create a very simple Stored proceudre Test, and modify in this way

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image_thumb16.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image16.png)